 1. Preheat oven to 350ยบ.
 Set rack in the middle of the oven.

-mixing bowl.
+2. Set out ingredients and equipment.
+Sift flour.
+Finely pulse almonds to a flour like consistency.
+Measure dry ingredients into separate mixing bowl.
 Add flour and almonds and whisk together.
 Measure liquid ingredients into a separate bowl and set aside.
 Place butter and sugar in bowl of standing mixer.
 Crack eggs into a separate bowl and set aside.

 3. In the bowl of a standing mixer fitted with paddle attachment, cream together the butter and sugar on the lowest speed for 3-5 minutes.
 (This will feel odd, but keep it on low.)